chevron_rightHow can I dispose of a large item, like a sofa?

 chevron_rightWhen are Board Meetings held?

 The Board meeting is held on the second Tuesday of the month in the Clubhouse.
-Homeowner forum starts at 6:30 pm.
+Homeowner forum typically starts around 6 pm.
+Please check meeting agenda in Upcoming Events for expected start time.

 chevron_rightWhen do I need to submit an Architectural Application?